 This is a very straight-forward drink to make but here are a handful of tips to get the best out of this Spanish latte recipe:

 - Make sure that you brew strong espresso.
 This is not the drink to play shyly with the punchy coffee flavour.
-I use 15g ground espresso to produce a 60ml double shot of coffee.
-And the recipe (serves 2) calls for 3 double shots.
+I use 24g ground espresso to produce 90ml of coffee.

 - Do heat your serving glass/ cup by filling it with hot water as you make the drink.
 This helps ensure that your latte is served at a great temperature.